How Much Can You Borrow For a Mortgage?

 Aside from your income, some of the most common factors that can impact how much you can borrow can be found below, but it’s important to bear in mind that each lender may apply these criteria differently:

-Lenders tend to favour those applicants that are in careers that they consider to be low-risk.
-Applicants in these careers are therefore often able to borrow higher multiples of their income from some lenders.
-This includes those with a clearly structured career path, such as police or similar key workers, or those that require a professional qualification, such as teachers, doctors, and solicitors.
+This includes those with a structured career path, such as police or similar key workers, or those who require a professional qualification, such as teachers, doctors, and solicitors.

 For example: